 - consume fermented foods and drink daily

 - drinking bone broth or taking gelatin daily

 - consuming very little sugar in any form

 - eat healthy organic, pasture-raised meats

 - getting plenty of Vitamin K2, essential for putting calcium in just the right places

 I believe that following this diet, over a couple of years, has healed my leaky gut and reduced inflammation in my body, as well as strengthened my tooth enamel.

-I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans — fermentation negates the phytic acid), gouda cheese, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
+I make sure I get Vitamin K2 in the form of natto (a Japanese dish of fermented soybeans), gouda cheese, brie, paté I make from organic chicken livers, egg yolks, and ghee, and that I balance K2 with enough calcium, phosphorus, magnesium, and Vitamin D3 to optimize nutrition.
 The information is evolving.
 Read more here.

-The body’s production of these enzymes declines with age.
 Taking digestive enzymes before meals helps your body assimilate the nutrients in your food.
-Enzymes help break down fats, protein, carbohydrates.
-This formula contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help with stomach acid.
+This formula from the NOW brand contains a small dose of Betaine Hcl as well as digestive enzymes, which aid in digesting proteins, fats, oils, carbohydrates, starches, and fiber, so you might want to try it by itself to see if it’s enough to help with stomach acid.

 Refining my dental hygiene practice

 After brushing, I floss or use a Waterpik along my gum lines.
 Seeing tiny food particles going down the drain even after a thorough brushing convinced me that the Waterpik was a worthwhile investment.
 There are places a toothbrush or floss can’t reach, but water can.

 Tip: If your teeth are sensitive to cold water in the Waterpik, use warm water until your enamel has remineralized enough to no longer be sensitive to cold.
 Also, don’t add essential oils to the water reservoir as they can corrode the plastic.
 You can also add salt (I prefer fine Real Salt) to reduce inflamed gums.